apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 - ``InstrumentationSystem/bootstrap(_:)`` — process-wide, called once at startup.
 The classic path.
 Simplest when your app uses a single tracer for its whole lifetime and never needs to override it.
-- ``withInstrument(_:_:)`` — makes an instrument active for the current task while a closure runs, through a dedicated task-local instrument it installs as the bootstrap on first use.
+- ``withInstrument(_:_:)`` — makes an instrument active for the current task while a closure runs, resolved ahead of the bootstrapped instrument and falling back to it outside the scope.
 Useful for parallel-safe tests with per-test tracers, or to override the instrument for a specific subsystem.
 See [Scoping an instrument with withInstrument](#Scoping-an-instrument-with-withInstrument) later in this guide.